omegasenior/topbiketoursportugal/content/tours/the-silver-coast-toute-1.md

 durationUnit: hours
 difficulty: 1
 physicality: 1
-feature:
-  image: /img/bike-tours-portugal-city_LEVELED.jpg
-  imageAlign: "bottom center"
-  title:  Sobre nós
-  textcolor: #000
-  align: center
-  subtitle:
-rating:
-  - rating: 1
-    ratingLink: '1'
-  - rating: 1
+rating: []
-    ratingLink: '1'
 itinerary:
   - day: '1'
-    description: >-
+    description: ''
-      Porto: Before starting this cycling journey towards Santiago de Compostela, it’s almost obligatory to present and know Porto, classified as World Heritage and Capital of Culture and Tourism.
-Join us in a city tour (bike or walk) in the City Centre and discover a huge miscellanea of heritage, from the Middle Ages to the beginning of the 20th Century.
-Meet famous and well-known hot spots, such as the bookstore that influenced J.K.
-Rowling’s Harry Potter, the magnificent Stock Exchange Marke, blue and white tiled churches and much more.
-Art, heritage and traditions are meant to be found and seen during this short city tour.
     location:
-      lat: '41.15293'
+      lat: '41.1494512'
-      lng: '-8.61005'
+      lng: '-8.6107884'
     title: 'Day 1: Reception at Porto'
   - day: '2'
     description: >-
-      Day 2 – Porto - Esposende, From Fold n´Visit’s store, based on the
-      “Invicta” city of Porto, we will begin our journey heading to Esposende, a seaside city located in the North.
-During the first day, you will be overwhelmed with seaside landscapes and small “Portuguese rivieras” until you reach Esposende, a city from the Middle Ages.
-During your first day, a huge variety of fishing villages (Póvoa de Varzim) will be met by us, where we can experience ancient traditions linked to the fish exploration as well taste this famous gastronomy.
-In Vila do Conde, you’ll know why these Portuguese coastal cities were so important during the “el dorado” of the Portuguese Discoveries.
+      On this first day, you will make the coast towards the small village of Furadouro.
+Leaving Porto, you will cross the city center of Porto, heading toward the river through one of the most famous bridges in Portugal.
+After crossing the Don Luis I bridge, you will enter the city of Vila Nova de Gaia, where you can observe the famous cellars of Porto wine.
+      During this journey you will observe one of the most important icons, the chapel of Senhor da Pedra located in Miramar Beach.
+Arrival to the city of Espinho famous for its fresh fish, you taste the various fish dishes.
+      Arriving in the city of Ovar, there is the opportunity to taste the famous bread-cake of ovar, the highlight for tourists with a tradition of more than two centuries, and the convent sweets.
+Being a fishing ground can still taste the famous stews of fish or eels.
+You will have the opportunity to see the famous Chapel of the Steps, which is classified as a National Interest Monument.
+You can see over the city several tiles, and thats why the city of Ovar be considered the city's "Tile Museum".
     location:
-      lat: '41.15591'
+      lat: '40.87313436'
-      lng: '-8.60248'
+      lng: '-8.67736816'
-    title: Porto – Esposende (60 km)
+    title: Day 2 – Porto  - Furadouro
   - day: '3'
     description: >-
-      Day 3 – Esposende – Caminha.
-We’re reaching to Viana do Castelo, another sea docking city also holding a huge importance during the Discoveries.
-      During the XIV-XVth Centuries it was in this precise city that the ships were developed to be departed to Brasil, India, Africa and other Portuguese colonies.
-Still, in the district of Viana do Castelo, our destination will be Caminha.
-This city finds the delta of the river Minho, being part of the incredible landscape.
-Caminha is also very well-known for its natural and green heritage, like the sightseeing areas, waterfalls, beaches and the camping park.
+      Starting the 3 rd day continue the path along the coast, on the road N327, towards the city of Aveiro, known as the little Venice of Portugal.
+      Ride several fishing villages, one of which is the town of Torreira.
+      Continuing our way see the famous natural reserve of S. Jacinto dunes where you can observe several species of birds (bird watching).
+To accomplish the crossing to Aveiro, make the passage via Ferry Boat.
+Arrive at the famous city of Aveiro can visit the Monastery of Jesus, observe the tiles from the train station and make a boat tour of the Ria de Aveiro.
     location:
-      lat: '41.15591'
+      lat: '40.640496'
-      lng: '-8.60248'
+      lng: '8.6537841'
-    title: 'Day 3: Esposende – Caminha (50 km)'
+    title: Day 3 - Furadouro - Aveiro
   - day: '4'
     description: >-
-      Day 4 – Caminha – Baiona: During our fourth cycling day, we’re going to enter in Spanish territory, ending in Bayona.
-It’s a city politically linked to Pontevedra where you can breathe the sea breeze.
-Yet, apart from the sea landscape you can also get lost in the old city centre, born from Roman roots and grew always towards the coast during the Middle Ages, with an influence from the Catholic Church.
-Curiously, during the XVI Century, Bayona was raided by British ships led by the great corsair and explorer Francis Drake who saw an opportunity to establish a commercial and merchant point in this territory.
+      On this route of 48km, you shall know the city of Ílhavo, famous for the manufacture of porcelain Vista Alegre with over 200 years of tradition as well, you can observe the fantastic scenery of the famous Costa Nova do Prado where the beaches are intertwined with the rural, creating a unique environment where is the opportunity to view the famous haystack houses on the waterfront, easily recognized by the paintings on vertical colored bands.
     location:
-      lat: '41.15591'
+      lat: '40.4556419'
-      lng: '-8.60248'
+      lng: '-8.8026211'
-    title: 'Day 4: Caminha – Baiona (40 km)'
+    title: 'Day 4 - Aveiro - Praia de Mira '
   - day: '5'
     description: >-
-      Day 5 – Baiona – Pontevedra: The fifth day will encompass the stream of Vigo and will end in San Simon’s bay with a watery landscape to feast our eyes.
-Always following the coast line, this day will be dedicated to Arcade and its famous oysters.
-Apart from this delightful cuisine, you will see monuments and sights dedicated to the Santiago’s culture, such as the church of Santiago in Arcade (XII-XIII centuries) and roads or paths that will lead to our pilgrimage destination.
-It’s almost mandatory that if you are passing by Arcade, you must taste and enjoy the famous oysters, produced and harvested in the waters of this region.
-Curiously, during April’s first week there’s a festival dedicated to this traditional gastronomy – “Fiesta de la Ostra” – where the city is filled with tourists and pilgrims to attend this event.
+      Route towards the city of Figueira da Foz, you will be pleased to know the hidden and beautiful the lagoon barrinha also "fed" by the Ria de Aveiro.
+      The adventure follows the famous pine forest inserted in the dunes, where the aroma of the trees combines with the sea breeze, quite exploited by sailing boats and windsurfing.
+Coming finally to the "Queen of the Silver Coast," Figueira da Foz, famous for its long beaches, where the beautiful River Mondego flows.
     location:
-      lat: '41.15591'
+      lat: '40.1482816'
-      lng: '-8.60248'
+      lng: '-8.8554141'
-    title: 'Day 5: Baiona – pontevedra (57 km)'
+    title: Day 5 – Praia de Mira- Figueira da Foz
   - day: '6'
     description: >-
-      Day 6 – Pontevedra – Caldas de Reis  Heading to a pre-Roman city, Caldas de Reis, a province which belongs to Pontevedra.
-According to historical archives, the first inhabitants were a pre-Roman community that lived from the hot springs of this territory.
-The name “Caldas de Reis” is connected to the birthplace of Afonso VII, acting in the Middle Ages as a pilgrim path to Santiago de Compostela.
-Apart form the rich cultural heritage, like Arcade, Caldas de Reis holds a peculiar gastronomy, such as the “empanadas” of lamprey and the traditional Spanish bread.
-Since the hot springs accompanied the evolution of this territory, nowadays is a hot spot for tourism who seek better healthy treatments for several illnesses.
+      Finally, towards Coimbra, move away from the seaside resort frequented by "Coimbrenses" and the Spanish population of the area of Extremadura.
+In this path of 55km, let us go away from the coast, yet always accompanied by the Mondego River, with headwaters in the highest point of continental Portugal (Serra da Estrela), renowned for its purity and transparency, the scenery will be motivating to get to town Coimbra.
+Despite the famous fado "...
+Coimbra has more charm in the time to say goodbye ...", you will enjoy the cultural potential to the full, the endless monuments, full of nostalgic fado houses and "knowledge", imbued in the university environment where cultivation teaching as most any place in Portugal.
     location:
-      lat: '41.15591'
+      lat: '40.2109801'
-      lng: '-8.60248'
+      lng: '-8.4292057'
-    title: 'Day 6: Pontevedra – Caldas dos Reis (26 km)'
+    title: Day 6 - Figueira da Foz - Coimbra
   - day: '7'
-    description: >-
+    description: ''
-      Day 7 – Caldas de Reis – Santiago de Compostela  Our last and seventh day will meet Santiago de Compostela as the final destination, one of the ultimate pilgrimage cores in Western Europe.
-Like Rome and Jerusalem, the city of Santiago de Compostela present us a unique religious beacon for tourists who find in this cycling journey an act of faith and inner-self.
-      Reach to the Square of Obradoiro, where you will witness the majestic baroque cathedral where the remains of the apostle are located.
     location:
-      lat: '41.15591'
+      lat: '40.2109801'
-      lng: '-8.60248'
+      lng: '-8.4292057'
-    title: 'Day 7: Caldas dos Reis – Santiago de Compostela (40 km)'
+    title: 'Day 7: Departure'
 gallery:
   - alt: group 1
     image: /img/20190920_135559.jpg
   - alt: group 2
     image: /img/IMG_20170704_075031_HDR.jpg
 pricing:
+  - bestValue: true
+    discount: -1
-  - en:
+    en:
       package: Self Guided bike Tour
       packageContents:
+        - icon: ✓
-      - title: Accommodations W/ Breakfast
+          title: Accommodations W/ Breakfast
-        value: Yes (3 and 4 stars, farms or rural houses)
+          value: 'Yes (3 and 4 stars, farms or rural houses)'
-        icon: "✓"
         - title: Luggage shuttling
           value: 'yes'
         - title: Porto Airport Transfers
           value: 'yes'
         - title: Trains or Bus Tickets
           value: 'yes'
         - title: Van Support
           value: 'yes'
         - title: GPS With route per booking
           value: 'yes'
         - title: Bike rent
           value: 'yes'
         - title: Guide
           value: 'yes'
         - title: Mechanical Assistance
           value: 'yes'
         - title: 7 lunches
           value: 'yes'
         - title: 7 Dinners
           value: 'yes'
         - title: Personal Accident Insurance
           value: 'yes'
         - title: Liability Insurance
           value: 'yes'
         - title: 8 Nights / 9 Days ( price per person)
           value: 1.860 €
-      - title: July, August and September Prices
+        - title: 'July, August and September Prices'
-        value: "+ 100 €"
+          value: + 100 €
         - title: Min.
 Participants
           value: '2'
+    highSeasonPriceSupplement: 100
+    price: 1860
     type: '1'
-    price: 1860
-    discount: -1
-    bestValue: true
-    highSeasonPriceSupplement: 100
   - en:
       package: Fully Guided Biketour
       packageContents:
+        - icon: ✓
-      - title: Accommodations W/ Breakfast
+          title: Accommodations W/ Breakfast
-        value: Yes (3 and 4 stars, farms or rural houses)
+          value: 'Yes (3 and 4 stars, farms or rural houses)'
-        icon: "✓"
         - title: Luggage shuttling
           value: 'yes'
         - title: Porto Airport Transfers
           value: 'yes'
         - title: Trains or Bus Tickets
           value: 'yes'
         - title: Van Support
           value: 'yes'
         - title: GPS With route per booking
           value: 'yes'
         - title: Bike rent
           value: 'yes'
         - title: Guide
           value: 'yes'
         - title: Mechanical Assistance
           value: 'yes'
         - title: 7 lunches
           value: 'yes'
         - title: 7 Dinners
           value: 'yes'
         - title: Personal Accident Insurance
           value: 'yes'
         - title: Liability Insurance
           value: 'yes'
         - title: 8 Nights / 9 Days ( price per person)
           value: 1.860 €
-      - title: July, August and September Prices
+        - title: 'July, August and September Prices'
-        value: "+ 100 €"
+          value: + 100 €
         - title: Min.
 Participants
           value: '2'
+    highSeasonPriceSupplement: 100
+    price: 1860
     type: '1'
-    price: 1860
-    highSeasonPriceSupplement: 100
   - en:
       package: Fully Guided Biketour
       packageContents:
+        - icon: ✓
-      - title: Accommodations W/ Breakfast
+          title: Accommodations W/ Breakfast
-        value: Yes (3 and 4 stars, farms or rural houses)
+          value: 'Yes (3 and 4 stars, farms or rural houses)'
-        icon: "✓"
         - title: Luggage shuttling
           value: 'yes'
         - title: Porto Airport Transfers
           value: 'yes'
         - title: Trains or Bus Tickets
           value: 'yes'
         - title: Van Support
           value: 'yes'
         - title: GPS With route per booking
           value: 'yes'
         - title: Bike rent
           value: 'yes'
         - title: Guide
           value: 'yes'
         - title: Mechanical Assistance
           value: 'yes'
         - title: 7 lunches
           value: 'yes'
         - title: 7 Dinners
           value: 'yes'
         - title: Personal Accident Insurance
           value: 'yes'
         - title: Liability Insurance
           value: 'yes'
         - title: 8 Nights / 9 Days ( price per person)
           value: 1.860 €
-      - title: July, August and September Prices
+        - title: 'July, August and September Prices'
-        value: "+ 100 €"
+          value: + 100 €
         - title: Min.
 Participants
           value: '2'
+    highSeasonPriceSupplement: 100
+    price: 1860
     type: '1'
-    price: 1860
-    highSeasonPriceSupplement: 100
 ---
-This cycling tour presents itself as na easy route to reach to Santiago de Compostela, the ultimate pilgrimage beacon in the Iberian Peninsula and one of the most important spots for religious tourism in Western Europe.
+# The Silver Coast - Route 1

+## The second and third largest cities of Portugal joined by bike
 \
 \
+Silver Coast is the name given to the coastal region encompassing the coast of Portugal between the Foz of the River Douro in Vila Nova de Gaia and the municipality of Torres Vedras, in the district of Lisbon.

+This 7-day bike ride you are going through one of the most important links along the coast between the city of Porto and the "capital" of the central region of Portugal, Coimbra.

+See some characteristics that make Oporto one of the most important (culturally and historically), doing the Atlantic coast, visiting wonderful places (natural, historical and gastronomic), through several coastal cities, to the "city of knowledge "Coimbra, famous for its noble university, historical monuments and of course Coimbra Fado.

 \
-Enjoy as city tour with us in Porto, to get to know a little bit of its architecture, heritage and local traditions.
-After this, ride towards Santiago, passing by sunny and seaside ares such as Esposende, Caminha and Bayona or have a delight with the famous Arcade's oysters, know why Caldas de Reis holds such a royalty importance and ned this tour in the Square of Obradoiro, where in fron you can see the colossal baroque cathedral where the remains of the apostle Santiago lies.
+\
+**Tour Description:** Easy

+**Estimated KM:** 243 km

+\
+\
+Day 1 - Porto reception

+Day 2 - Porto - Furadouro ( 47 Km)

+Day 3 - Furadouro - Aveiro ( 45 KM)

+Day 4 - Aveiro  -  Praia de Mira (40 Km)

+Day 5 - Praia de Mira - Figueira da Foz ( 50 Km)

+Day 6 - Figueira da Foz - Coimbra ( 55 Km)

+Day 7 - Transfer